NGUtech/bitcoin-stack/README.md

 $ bin/stack bob listchannels
 ```

-A similar command will connect `bob` to `carol` across the `c-lightning` implementation of LN on Bitcoin.
+A similar command will connect `bob` to `carol` across the `clightning` implementation of LN on Bitcoin.
 ```
 $ bin/stack bob channelto carol 10000000
 # once channels are opened a payment can be simulated (note amount in *mSats*)
 $ CAROL_INVOICE=$(bin/stack carol invoice 100000000 "label" "description" | jq '.bolt11' | tr -d '"')
 $ bin/stack bob payinvoice $CAROL_INVOICE
 $ bin/stack carol listfunds
+# test the example plugin with the following:
+$ bin/stack hello yourname
 ```

 The same command will connect `bob` to `frank` across the `eclair` implementation of LN on Bitcoin.